WallStreetMojo

 Explanation

-Depreciation is an indirect expense charged on tangible fixed assets in a systematic manner to provide the actual cost of an asset over its useful life is proportionate to benefits derived from such assets.
+Depreciation is an indirect expense systematically charged on tangible fixed assets to provide the actual cost of an asset over its useful life is proportional to benefits derived from such assets.
 The calculation of the depreciation equation requires knowledge of some factors.
 These factors are:

-• Cost of an Asset: Asset cost includes the amount paid to purchase such assets and other related expenses to bring such assets in a usable position such as transportation, installation, taxes paid, etc.
+• Cost of an Asset: Asset cost includes the amount paid to purchase such assets and other related expenses to bring such assets into a usable position, such as transportation, installation, taxes paid, etc.

-• Residual Value: Residual Value is the amount that is expected to realize at the end of the useful life of an asset.
+• Residual Value: Residual Value is the amount expected to realize at the end of the useful life of an asset.

 • Useful life: Expected life of an asset up to which an organization can derive benefits from it.